-Client Nature of Services Provided
+Client Nature of Services Provided ,

-- (c) APPLICABLE ONLY TO NEW CLIENTS OR CUSTOMERS FOR WHOM SERVICES ARE PROVIDED ON OR AFTER JANUARY FIRST, TWO THOUSAND FIFTEEN, OR FOR NEW MATTERS FOR EXISTING CLIENTS OR CUSTOMERS WITH RESPECT TO THOSE SERVICES THAT ARE PROVIDED ON OR AFTER JANUARY FIRST, TWO THOUSAND FIFTEEN:

-(I) IF THE REPORTING INDIVIDUAL RECEIVES INCOME OF \$50,000 OR GREATER - (I) IF THE REPORTING INDIVIDUAL RECEIVES INCOME OF \$50,000 OR GREATER FROM ANY EMPLOYMENT OR ACTIVITY REPORTABLE UNDER QUESTION 8(A), INCLUDING THE PRACTICE OF LAW, IDENTIFY EACH CLIENT OR CUSTOMER TO WHOM THE REPORTING INDIVIDUAL OR HIS OR HER FIRM EARNED FEES IN EXCESS OF \$10,000 DURING THE REPORTING PERIOD FOR SUCH SERVICES RENDERED IF SUCH CLIENT OR CUSTOMER HAS A PENDING MATTER WITH THE STATE, EVEN IF THE REPORTING INDIVIDUAL PROVIDES NO SERVICES RELATED TO SUCH MATTER, IN DIRECT CONNECTION WITH: - (A) A PROPOSED BILL OR RESOLUTION IN THE SENATE OR ASSEMBLY DURING THE REPORTING PERIOD; - (B) A CONTRACT IN AN AMOUNT TOTALING \$50,000 OR MORE FROM THE STATE OR ANY STATE AGENCY FOR SERVICES, MATERIALS, OR PROPERTY; - (C) A GRANT OF \$25,000 OR MORE FROM THE STATE OR ANY STATE AGENCY DURING THE REPORTING PERIOD; - (D) A GRANT OBTAINED THROUGH A LEGISLATIVE INITIATIVE DURING THE REPORT-ING PERIOD; OR - (E) A CASE, PROCEEDING, APPLICATION OR OTHER MATTER THAT IS NOT A MINISTERIAL MATTER BEFORE A STATE AGENCY DURING THE REPORTING PERIOD. - (II) THE REPORTING INDIVIDUAL SHALL IDENTIFY EVERY CLIENT SUCH INDIVIDUAL BY A REGISTERED LOBBYIST OR CLIENT OF A TO LOBBYIST WHERE SUCH REFERRAL SHALL HAVE BEEN MADE BYDIRECT CATION FROM THE LOBBYIST OR CLIENT OF A LOBBYIST TO THE REPORTING INDI-VIDUAL.
-WITH RESPECT TO EACH SUCH CLIENT, THE REPORTING INDIVIDUAL SHALL IDENTIFY THE NAME OF THE CLIENT SO REFERRED, THE AMOUNT OF COMPENSATION RECEIVED, AND THE NAME OF THE LOBBYIST OR CLIENT OF A LOBBYIST WHO REFERRED SUCH CLIENT.
-THE DISCLOSURE REQUIREMENTS IN CLAUSES OF THIS SUBPARAGRAPH SHALL NOT REQUIRE DISCLOSURE OF CLIENTS OR CUSTOMERS RECEIVING MEDICAL OR DENTAL SERVICES, MENTAL HEALTH RESIDENTIAL REAL ESTATE BROKERING SERVICES, OR INSURANCE BROKERING
+- (c) APPLICABLE ONLY TO NEW CLIENTS OR CUSTOMERS FOR WHOM SERVICES ARE PROVIDED ON OR AFTER JANUARY FIRST, TWO THOUSAND FIFTEEN, OR FOR NEW MATTERS FOR EXISTING CLIENTS OR CUSTOMERS WITH RESPECT TO THOSE SERVICES THAT ARE PROVIDED ON OR AFTER JANUARY FIRST, TWO THOUSAND FIFTEEN: - IF THE REPORTING INDIVIDUAL RECEIVES INCOME OF \$50,000 OR GREATER FROM ANY EMPLOYMENT OR ACTIVITY REPORTABLE UNDER QUESTION 8(A), OF LAW, IDENTIFY EACH CLIENT OR CUSTOMER TO WHOM THE PRACTICE REPORTING INDIVIDUAL OR HIS OR HER FIRM EARNED FEES IN EXCESS OF \$10,000 DURING THE REPORTING PERIOD FOR SUCH SERVICES RENDERED IF SUCH CLIENT OR CUSTOMER HAS A PENDING MATTER WITH THE STATE, EVEN ΙF THE INDIVIDUAL PROVIDES NO SERVICES RELATED TO SUCH MATTER, IN DIRECT CONNECTION WITH: - (A) A PROPOSED BILL OR RESOLUTION IN THE SENATE OR ASSEMBLY DURING THE REPORTING PERIOD; - (B) A CONTRACT IN AN AMOUNT TOTALING \$50,000 OR MORE FROM THE STATE OR ANY STATE AGENCY FOR SERVICES, MATERIALS, OR PROPERTY; - (C) A GRANT OF \$25,000 OR MORE FROM THE STATE OR ANY STATE AGENCY DURING THE REPORTING PERIOD; - (D) A GRANT OBTAINED THROUGH A LEGISLATIVE INITIATIVE DURING THE REPORT-ING PERIOD; OR - (E) A CASE, PROCEEDING, APPLICATION OR OTHER MATTER THAT IS NOT A MINISTERIAL MATTER BEFORE A STATE AGENCY DURING THE REPORTING PERIOD. - (II) THE REPORTING INDIVIDUAL SHALL IDENTIFY EVERY CLIENT DIRECTLY INDIVIDUAL BY A REGISTERED LOBBYIST OR CLIENT OF A TO SUCH LOBBYIST WHERE SUCH REFERRAL SHALL HAVE BEEN MADE BYDIRECT CATION FROM THE LOBBYIST OR CLIENT OF A LOBBYIST TO THE REPORTING INDI-VIDUAL.
+WITH RESPECT TO EACH SUCH CLIENT, THE REPORTING INDIVIDUAL SHALL IDENTIFY THE NAME OF THE CLIENT SO REFERRED, THE AMOUNT OF COMPENSATION LOBBYIST OR CLIENT OF A LOBBYIST WHO RECEIVED, AND THE NAME OF ${ m THE}$ REFERRED SUCH CLIENT.
+THE DISCLOSURE REQUIREMENTS IN CLAUSES THIS SUBPARAGRAPH SHALL NOT REQUIRE DISCLOSURE OF CLIENTS OR CUSTOMERS RECEIVING MEDICAL OR DENTAL SERVICES, MENTAL HEALTH RESIDENTIAL REAL ESTATE BROKERING SERVICES, OR INSURANCE BROKERING

 1 SERVICES FROM THE REPORTING INDIVIDUAL OR HIS OR HER FIRM.
-THE REPORTING 2 INDIVIDUAL NEED NOT IDENTIFY ANY CLIENT TO WHOM HE OR SHE OR HIS OR HER 3 FIRM PROVIDED LEGAL REPRESENTATION WITH RESPECT TO INVESTIGATION OR 4 PROSECUTION BY LAW ENFORCEMENT AUTHORITIES, BANKRUPTCY, OR DOMESTIC 5 RELATIONS MATTERS.
+THE REPORTING 2 INDIVIDUAL NEED NOT IDENTIFY ANY CLIENT TO WHOM HE OR SHE OR HIS OR HEF 3 FIRM PROVIDED LEGAL REPRESENTATION WITH RESPECT TO INVESTIGATION OF 4 PROSECUTION BY LAW ENFORCEMENT AUTHORITIES, BANKRUPTCY, OR DOMESTIC 5 RELATIONS MATTERS.
 WITH RESPECT TO CLIENTS REPRESENTED IN OTHER MATTERS, 6 THE REPORTING INDIVIDUAL SHALL REQUEST AN EXEMPTION FROM THE JOINT 7 COMMISSION, WHICH SHALL BE GRANTED FOR GOOD CAUSE SHOWN.
-FOR THE 8 PURPOSES OF THIS QUESTION, GOOD CAUSE MAY BE SHOWN BY CIRCUMSTANCES 9 INCLUDING, BUT NOT LIMITED TO, WHERE DISCLOSURE OF A CLIENT'S IDENTITY L O WOULD REVEAL TRADE SECRETS OR HAVE A NEGATIVE IMPACT ON THE CLIENT'S 11 BUSINESS INTERESTS, WOULD CAUSE EMBARRASSMENT FOR THE CLIENT, COULD 12 REASONABLY RESULT IN RETALIATION AGAINST THE CLIENT, OR WOULD TEND TO 13 REVEAL NON-PUBLIC MATTERS REGARDING A CRIMINAL INVESTIGATION.
-ONLY A L4 REPORTING INDIVIDUAL WHO FIRST ENTERS PUBLIC OFFICE AFTER JANUARY FIRST, 15 TWO THOUSAND FIFTEEN, NEED NOT REPORT CLIENTS OR CUSTOMERS WITH RESPECT 16 TO MATTERS FOR WHICH THE REPORTING INDIVIDUAL OR HIS OR HER FIRM WAS L7 RETAINED PRIOR TO ENTERING PUBLIC OFFICE.
-18 CLIENT NATURE OF SERVICES PROVIDED L9 20 21 22 23 24 (D) List the name, principal address and general description or the 25 nature of the business activity of any entity in which the reporting 26 individual or such individual's spouse had an investment in excess of 27 \$1,000 excluding investments in securities and interests in real proper- 28 ty.
+FOR THE 8 PURPOSES OF THIS QUESTION, GOOD CAUSE MAY BE SHOWN BY CIRCUMSTANCES 9 INCLUDING, BUT NOT LIMITED TO, WHERE DISCLOSURE OF A CLIENT'S IDENTITY 10 WOULD REVEAL TRADE SECRETS OR HAVE A NEGATIVE IMPACT ON THE CLIENT'S 11 BUSINESS INTERESTS, WOULD CAUSE EMBARRASSMENT FOR THE CLIENT, COULI 12 REASONABLY RESULT IN RETALIATION AGAINST THE CLIENT, OR WOULD TEND TO 13 REVEAL NON-PUBLIC MATTERS REGARDING A CRIMINAL INVESTIGATION.
+ONLY A 14 REPORTING INDIVIDUAL WHO FIRST ENTERS PUBLIC OFFICE AFTER JANUARY FIRST, 15 TWO THOUSAND FIFTEEN, NEED NOT REPORT CLIENTS OR CUSTOMERS WITH RESPECT 16 TO MATTERS FOR WHICH THE REPORTING INDIVIDUAL OR HIS OR HER FIRM WAS 17 RETAINED PRIOR TO ENTERING PUBLIC OFFICE.
+18 CLIENT NATURE OF SERVICES PROVIDED 19 20 21

+24 (D) List the name, principal address and general description or th nature of the business activity of any entity in which the reportin 26 individual or such individual's spouse had an investment in excess o 27 \$1,000 excluding investments in securities and interests in real proper 28 ty.